 All of our products are made-to-order.
-Please expect a 2-3 week ship time to ship your order depending on finishes, parts, backorders, shipping delays, etc.
+Please expect a 4-6 week minimum ship time to ship your order depending on finishes, parts, backorders, shipping delays, etc.

 Serpentine Belt Conversion

 The following article was published in Street Fords magazine on page 89 & 90.
 The article and pictures are courtesy of Roy Velardi.

 Are you having trouble trying to keep your V-groove belts staying put on your pulleys every time you hit the go pedal?
 Well, we have a solution for you and that is a serpentine belt conversion.

 A serpentine belt is a flexible rereinforced rubber belt that is powered by the car engine's crankshaft.
 The serpentine belt turns a series of grooved pulleys to power the engine accessories, such as the water pump, air conditioning compressor, power steering pump, fan, alternator, etc.